Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/backing-up-cluster-with-velero/guide.de-de.md

 ```

 ### Verifying Velero is working with Persistent Volumes

+> [!primary]
+>
+> **Node Agents (Restic):** Node agents are mainly used for file-level backups or for Persistent Volumes that are **not managed by CSI**.
+>
+> For Persistent Volumes managed via CSI (as with OVHcloud Managed Kubernetes), CSI VolumeSnapshots are the recommended method.
+In this case, there is **no need to deploy Node Agents**, as backups and restores are handled natively by the CSI snapshot mechanism.
+>

 To verify that Velero is working correctly with Volume Snapshots of Persistent Volumes, let's test with one example deployment: